ani-sha/gophertuts.io/content/gRPC/2-proto.md

 + }
 ```

-An important thing to notice is the response that is recieved from a normal train enquiry that looks like the following:
+An important thing to notice is the response that is received from a normal train enquiry that looks like the following:

 | Station  	| Arrival  | Departure |
 |---	|---	|---	|